thirtythreeforty/neolink/dissector/udp.md

 # UDP Ack

-These messages are sent to acknowledge receipt of message.
-They are header only.
+These messages are sent to acknowledge receipt of message

 ## Header 28 Bytes